 Galleani was born on August 12, 1861, in the Piedmont town of Vercelli, not far from the city of Turin.
-The son of middle-class parents, he was drawn to anarchism in his late teens and, studying law at the University of Turin, became an outspoken militant whose hatred of capitalism and government would burn with undiminished intensity for the rest of his life.
+The son of middleclass parents, he was drawn to anarchism in his late teens and, studying law at the University of Turin, became an outspoken militant whose hatred of capitalism and government would burn with undiminished intensity for the rest of his life.
 Galleani, however, refused to practice law, which he had come to regard with contempt, transferring his talents and energies to radical propaganda.
 Under threat of prosecution, he took refuge in France, from which he was expelled for taking part in a May Day demonstration.
 Moving to Switzerland, he visited the exiled French anarchist and geographer Elisée Reclus, whom he assisted in the preparation of his Nouvelle Géographie universelle, compiling statistics on Central America.
 He also assisted students at the University of Geneva in arranging a celebration in honor of the Haymarket Martyrs, who had been hanged in Chicago in 1887, for which he was expelled as a dangerous agitator.
 Returning to Italy, Galleani continued his agitation, which got him into trouble with the police.
 Arrested on charges of conspiracy, he spent more than five years in prison and exile before escaping from the island of Pantelleria, off the coast of Sicily, in 1900.

 Galleani, now in his fortieth year, began an odyssey that landed him in North America.
 Aided by Elisée Reclus and other comrades, he first made his way to Egypt, where he lived for the better part of a year among a colony of Italian expatriates.
 Threatened with extradition, he moved on to London, from which he soon embarked for the United States, arriving in October 1901, barely a month after the assassination of President McKinley.
-Settling in Paterson, New Jersey, a stronghold of the immigrant anarchist movement, Galleani assumed the editorship of La Questione Sociale - The Social Question, then the leading Italian anarchist periodical in America.
-Scarcely had he installed himself in this position when a strike erupted among the Paterson silk workers, and Galleani, braving chism, to the end, had burned with an undiminished flame.
-Ever hopeful for the future, despite a life of bitter experience, he had remained faithful to the ideal which had inspired his life, convinced that liberty would ultimately triumph over tyranny and oppression. release, he returned to his old polemic against Merlino, completing it in a series of articles in L'Adunata dei Refrattari (The Call of the Rebels), the journal of his disciples in America, who issued it in 1925 as a booklet.
+Settling in Paterson, New Jersey, a stronghold of the immigrant anarchist movement, Galleani assumed the editorship of La Questione Sociale - The Social Question, then the leadprison, for the crime of insulting Mussolini.
+In February 1930.
+Galleani, in failing health, was allowed to return to the mainland.
+Retiring to the mountain village of Caprigliola, he remained under the surveillance of the police, who seldom left his door and followed him even on his solitary walks in the surrounding countryside.
+Returning from his daily walk, on November 4,1931, Galleani collapsed and died.
+His anarchism, to the end, had burned with an undiminished flame.
+Ever hopeful for the future, despite a life of bitter experience, he had remained faithful to the ideal which had inspired his life, convinced that liberty would ultimately triumph over tyranny and oppression.

+In Turin, Galleani resumed publication of La Cronaca Sovversiva.
+As in America, however, it was suppressed by the authorities.
+On Mussolini's accession to power in 1922, Galleani was arrested, tried, and convicted on charges of sedition, and sentenced to fourteen months in prison, where his health began to deteriorate.
+After his release, he returned to his old polemic against Merlino, completing it in a series of articles in L'Adunata dei Refrattari (The Call of the Rebels), the journal of his disciples in America, who issued it in 1925 as a booklet.
 Malatesta, whose conception of anarchism diverged sharply from that of Galleani, hailed the work as a "clear, serene, eloquent" recital of the communist-anarchist creed.
 In its present English edition, it takes its place beside Malatesta's own Talk About Anarchist Communism, Alexander Berkman's What Is Communist Anarchism?, and Nicolas Waiter's About Anarchism as a classic exposition of the subjects.